-Services that are covered for you What you must pay when you get these services your eligibility period will be based on your most recent discharge date.
-LogistiCare must provide prior authorization in order for these services to be covered.
+Services that are covered for you What you must pay when you get these services LogistiCare must provide prior authorization in order for these services to be covered.
 If LogistiCare determines the transportation services are not an eligible expense, they will not be covered under this plan.
 To use your transportation benefit, to find out if you are eligible, or for more information, please contact LogistiCare toll free at 1-866-267-7640.
 (TTY users should call 1-866-288-3133.)
 Non-urgent appointments should be scheduled at least two days in advance.
 Please note: Transportation services are not available following a discharge for outpatient hospital observation services.
 Urgently needed services In Network and Out of Network Urgently needed services are provided to treat a non- emergency, unforeseen medical illness, injury, or condition that requires immediate medical care.
-Urgently needed services may be furnished by network providers or by out-of-network providers when network providers are temporarily unavailable or inaccessible. \$45 copayment for each covered urgent care center visit For urgently needed services received at a PCP's or specialist office, please see the office visit copayments listed under "Physician/Practitioner services."
-Cost sharing for necessary urgently needed services furnished out-of-network is the same as for such services furnished in-network.
+Urgently needed services may be furnished by network providers or by out-of-network providers when network providers are temporarily unavailable or inaccessible. \$45 copayment for each covered urgent care center visit For urgently needed services received at a PCP's or specialist office, please see the office visit copayments listed under "Physician/Practitioner services." , Cost sharing for necessary urgently needed services furnished out-of-network is the same as for such services furnished in-network. furnished out-of-network is the same as for such furnished out-of-network is the same as for such services furnished in-network.
 Urgent care services are worldwide.
 You pay a \$45 copayment for each urgent care center visit outside the United States.
 This applies if you are traveling outside the United States for less than six months.
-Worldwide emergency/urgently needed services are limited to \$50,000 per year.
-Vision care In Network Covered services include: \$0 copayment for Original Medicare covered vision services
+Worldwide emergency/urgently needed services are In Network \$0 copayment for Original